kjp-souza/EAMT2023-proceedings/ACLPUB/README.md

 # ACLPUB

-Adding the proceedings and all the corresponding papers to the ACL Anthology.
+This directory contains the procedure to add the proceedings and all the corresponding papers to the ACL Anthology, following the instructions available at https://www.aclweb.org/anthology/info/contrib/

-The import instructions are here: https://www.aclweb.org/anthology/info/contrib/ Peer-reviewing was done using EasyChair, but proceedings are to be produced with ACLPUB.
-So, we have adapted the script `easy2acl.py` available at https://github.com/acl-org/easy2acl to our needs.
+Peer-reviewing was done using EasyChair.
+So, the script `easy2acl.py` available at https://github.com/acl-org/easy2acl was adapted to our needs.

-The user must retrieve information from EasyChair before running the script.

 ## Information required

 Create the files `info/meta.txt`, `info/papers.tsv`, `info/abstracts.html` (optional), and the folder `pdf` as shown.
-More details can be found below in [Getting data from EasyChair](https://github.com/acl-org/easy2acl/#getting-data-from-easychair).

 Before running `easy2acl.py`, your file structure should look like this:

     |-- info/meta.txt       # conference metadata